 Please watch the following video of the 2020 Taipei Shilin Residence Chrysanthemum Show.

 The chrysanthemum show at Shilin Residence is the largest of its kind in Taiwan.
-It was originally held in observance of late president Chiang Kai-shek’s birthday on October 31 from the 1950s to 1975 in that the chrysanthemum is traditionally a symbol of longevity and rejuvenation for the Chinese people.
+It was originally held in observance of late president Chiang Kai-shek’s birthday on October 31 from the 1950s to 1975 because the chrysanthemum is traditionally a symbol of longevity and rejuvenation for the Chinese people.

 The chrysanthemum show was restored in 2002, aiming to promote horticulture and boost tourism in the capital city.
 The chrysanthemum festival has been held annually around November till December since then, and is the largest chrysanthemum show in Taiwan at present.